alvarobartt/safejax/README.md

 `safetensors` defines an easy and fast (zero-copy) format to store tensors, while `pickle` has some known weaknesses and security issues. `safetensors` is also a storage format that is intended to be trivial to the framework used to load the tensors.
-More in depth information can be found at https://github.com/huggingface/safetensors.
+More in-depth information can be found at https://github.com/huggingface/safetensors.

 Both `jax` and `haiku` use `pytrees` to store the model parameters in memory, so